Samsung’s currently rolling Android 8.0 Oreo out to Galaxy devices, but the company will release Android 8.1 Oreo in August.

 After the Galaxy Note 8 release, Samsung upgraded devices like the Galaxy Tab A 9.7 and Galaxy J5 (2016) with Android 7.1.1 Nougat.
 However, these devices moved up from Android Marshmallow.
 Devices that were already running Android Nougat stayed on Android 7.0.

-If Samsung follows the same protocol this year with Android 8.0 and Android 8.1, we could see devices move up from Android Nougat to Android 8.1 later in the year and devices like the Galaxy S8 and Galaxy Note 8 stay behind on Android 8.0.
+If Samsung follows the same protocol this year with Android 8.0 and Android 8.1, we could see devices move up from Android Nougat to Android 8.1 later in the year (the Galaxy J series is one example) and devices like the Galaxy S8 and Galaxy Note 8 stay behind on Android 8.0.

-Samsung probably won’t say much about its plans so keep an eye out for rumors and additional Android 8.1 benchmarks as the year goes on.
+Samsung probably won’t say much about those plans so keep an eye out for rumors and additional Android 8.1 benchmarks as the year goes on.

 How to Get Android 8.1 Oreo Right Now